SiddharthShyniben/code-modes/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

-* **Check if you're using the latest version of project_title** <!-- URL to Github Release or npm package? --> and if you can get the desired behavior by changing project_title's options/settings.
+* **Check if you're using the latest version of Code Modes** and if you can get the desired behavior by changing Code Modes' options/settings.
+You can view the latest version from the [releases page][releases-url]
 <!-- * **Check if there's already a plugin which provides that enhancement.** -->
 * **Perform a search on GitHub and Google** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.